bscottm/simh-cmake/cmake/README-cmake.md

 ## Install development dependency libraries (skip if these are)
 ## already installed.
 It doesn't hurt to make sure that they are
 ## installed.)
-$ apt-get update -qq -y && \
+$ sudo apt-get update -qq -y && \
-  apt-get install -qq -y cmake libpcre2-8-0 libpcre2-dev libsdl2-ttf-dev zlib1g-dev && \
+  sudo apt-get install -qq -y cmake libpcre2-8-0 libpcre2-dev libsdl2-ttf-dev zlib1g-dev && \
-  apt-get install -qq -y libpcap-dev libvdeplug-dev
+  sudo apt-get install -qq -y libpcap-dev libvdeplug-dev

 ## Install the Ninja builder if desired, otherwise, skip this step.
-$ apt-get install -qq -y ninja-build
+$ sudo apt-get install -qq -y ninja-build

 ## Invoke the automation script for Unix Makefiles.
 Lots of output ensues.
 $ cmake/cmake-builder.sh

-## For Ninja:
+## For Ninja (lighter weight and highly parallel compared to GNU make):
 $ cmake/cmake-builder.sh --flavor=ninja

 ## Help from the script: